 And if you've made chocolate chip banana bread anytime in the last let's say 200 years, there's a very good chance that you combined the wet and the dry, then folded in the chocolate chips right at the end.
 And then when you baked it, all the chocolate chips sank to the bottom.

 Or, maybe you've never made it before in your life, so that's never happened to you.
-Either way, it doesn't have to happen to anyone anymore, because of what I'm about to tell you: You should mix the chocolate chips in with the dry ingredients.
+Either way, it doesn't have to happen to anyone anymore, because: You should mix the chocolate chips in with the dry ingredients.